cyberneticidol/project-ametrine/README.md

 ## What should I expect?

 Well, it's intended to avoid all forms of Generative AI.
 However, a lot of the packages come upstream from Fedora, which is contaminated with Generative AI.
 While some apps are replaced with AI-free ones, it might not be possible, so the aim is harm reduction.
 I didn't delete the commits containing Generative AI because that would be destroying history, and I don't do that.

+## Then why are you pulling commits from upstream?

+Because it's easier, and it allows me to check if any Generative AI is used.

+## What are the branch names?

+"Main" is the stable branch.
+It's locked to prevent unstable changes.
+"Testing" is when unstable changes pass smoke testing.
+Kind of like RC builds.
+"Unstable" is the core development branch.
+Things can break without warning!